-We are also subject to regulatory oversight, including comparable enforcement remedies, in the markets we serve.
-Any significant change in these regulations could reduce demand for our products or increase our expenses, which in turn could adversely affect our business, financial condition, results of operations, and cash flows.
+Any significant change in the regulations described in the paragraphs above could reduce demand for our products or increase our expenses, which in turn could adversely affect our business, financial condition, results of operations, and cash flows.

 CHANGES IN TAX RATES, TAX LIABILITIES, OR TAX ACCOUNTING RULES COULD AFFECT FUTURE RESULTS.